Eric-Lennartson/pd-osci/README.md

 <pre>make pdincludepath=~/pd-0.51-1/src/  (for Windows/MinGW add 'pdbinpath=~/pd-0.51-1/bin/)</pre>

+Some of the abstractions are dependent on objects from the ELSE library.
+ELSE can be installed either from Pd's external manager or from the command line.
+ELSE can be found at <https://github.com/porres/pd-else>.

 * Installing with pdlibbuilder

 Go to the pd-osci folder and use "objectsdir" to set a relative path for your build, something like: